 The “basic” DWI offense only requires the state attorneys to prove that you operated a motor vehicle in a public place while intoxicated However, other drunk driving offenses require additional elements.
 Those offenses include Intoxication Assault, Intoxication Manslaughter and DWI with Child.

 The non-criminal penalties can be just as bad.
-For instance, your license may be suspended, you will be facing a $1000 per year surcharge on your license for three years, and your insurance rate may triple if your insurance company finds out about the charge.
+For instance, your license may be suspended and your insurance rate may triple if your insurance company finds out about the charge.

 Standard DWI 1st Penalties